jaime-a-esquivel-a/SPA-TextEditor/README.md

 ## Usage

 - Open the Heroku site [Deployed App] (http://)
+- Start typing! 🤓 👨🏻‍💻
-- Click on the download button.
+- Click on the download button (to use it as local App).

 ## Technologies
 - HTML